-Key Description HYPER- Name of the hypervisor of the host, useful for selecting the hosts with an specific technology.
-VISOR VISOR ARCH Architecture of the host CPU's, e.g. x86_64.
-MODEL- Model name of the host CPU, e.g. Intel(R) Core(TM) i7-2620M CPU @ 2.70GHz.
-NAME CPUS- Speed in MHz of the CPU's.
+Key Description HY- Name of the hypervisor of the host, useful for selecting the hosts with an specific technology.
+PER- VI- SOR ARCH Architecture of the host CPU's, e.g. x86_64.
+MOD- Model name of the host CPU, e.g. Intel(R) Core(TM) i7-2620M CPU @ 2.70GHz.
+EL- NAME CPUS- Speed in MHz of the CPU's.
 PEED HOST- As returned by the hostname command.
 NAME VER- This is the version of the monitoring probes.
-Used to control local changes and the update process SION MAX_CPU Number of CPU's multiplied by 100.
+Used to control local changes and the update process SION MAX_CRUmber of CPU's multiplied by 100.
 For example, a 16 cores machine will have a value of 1600.
 The value of RESERVED_CPU will be subtracted from the information reported by the monitoring system.
 This value is displayed as TOTAL CPU by the onehost show command under HOST SHARE section.
-MAX_MEI MMaximum memory that could be used for VMs.
+MAX_MMM imum memory that could be used for VMs.
 It is advised to take out the memory used by the hypervisor using RESERVED_MEM.
 This values is subtracted from the memory amount reported.
 This value is displayed as TOTAL MEM by the onehost show command under HOST SHARE section.
-KTotal space in megabytes in the DATASTORE LOCATION.
-USED_CP UPercentage of used CPU multiplied by the number of cores.
+MAX_DTSK1 space in megabytes in the DATASTORE LOCATION.
+USED Recentage of used CPU multiplied by the number of cores.
 This value is displayed as USED CPU (REAL) by the onehost show command under HOST SHARE section.
-USED_MEMMemory used, in kilobytes.
+USED MEMory used, in kilobytes.
 This value is displayed as USED MEM (REAL) by the onehost show command under HOST SHARE section.
-KUsed space in megabytes in the DATASTORE LOCATION.
-FREE_CPU Percentage of idling CPU multiplied by the number of cores.
-For example, if 50% of the CPU in the core is the core in the core in the core is the core in the core in the core is the core in the core in the core in the core is the core in EDEE ME idling in a 4 core machine the value will be 200.
-MAvailable memory for VMs at that moment, in kilobytes.
-KFree space in megabytes in the DATASTORE LOCATION CPU_USA GEtatal CPU allocated to VMs running on the host as requested in CPU in each VM template.
-This value is displayed as USED CPU (ALLOCATED) by the onehost show command under HOST MEM HE SHARE section.
-MEM_USA AGE tal MEM allocated to VMs running on the host as requested in MEMORY in each VM template.
+USED_DUSAd space in megabytes in the DATASTORE LOCATION.
+FREE OP trentage of idling CPU multiplied by the number of cores.
+For example, if 50% of the CPU is idling in a 4 core machine the value will be 200.
+FREE MEMalable memory for VMs at that moment, in kilobytes.
+FREE DIFES space in megabytes in the DATASTORE LOCATION CPU_USPAGECPU allocated to VMs running on the host as requested in CPU in each VM template.
+This value is displayed as USED CPU (ALLOCATED) by the onehost show command under HOST SHARE section.
+MEM LEAGNEM allocated to VMc graning on the host or requested in MEMORY in each VM templete.
+This value MEM_U EAGM EM allocated to VMs running on the host as requested in MEMORY in each VM template.
 This value is displayed as USED MEM (ALLOCATED) by the onehost show command under HOST SHARE section.
-DICK HCV ACE tallocated to disk images of VMs running on the host computed using the SIZE attribute of DISK_USA each image and considering the datastore characteristics.
-NETRX Received bytes from the network NETTX Transferred bytes to the network WILD Comma separated list of VMs running in the host that were not launched and are not currently controlled by OpenNebula ZOM- Comma separated list of VMs running in the host that were launched by OpenNebula but are not BIES currently controlled by it. סונט bills contoned by the
+DISK_USAGEize allocated to disk images of VMs running on the host computed using the SIZE attribute of each image and considering the datastore characteristics.
+NETRX Received bytes from the network NETTX Transferred bytes to the network WILD Comma separated list of VMs running in the host that were not launched and are not currently controlled by OpenNebula ZOM- Comma separated list of VMs running in the host that were launched by OpenNebula but are not currently BIES controlled by it.
+DILO CONTONCE OF IC.